confluentinc/flink-table-api-java-examples/README.md

 Examples should be runnable after setting all configuration options correctly.

+### Table API Playground using JShell

+For convenience, the repository also contains a [JShell](https://openjdk.org/jeps/222) init script for playing around with Table API in an interactive manner.

+1. Switch into the `flink-table-api-java-examples` directory.

+2. Run `mvn clean package` to build a JAR file.

+3. Point to the `cloud.properties` file: `export FLINK_PROPERTIES=./src/main/resources/cloud.properties`

+4. Start the shell with `jshell --class-path ./target/flink-table-api-java-examples-1.0.jar --startup ./jshell-init.jsh`

+5. The `TableEnvironment` is pre-initialized from environment variables and available under `env`.

+6. Run your first "Hello world!" using `env.executeSql("SELECT 'Hello world!'").print();`

 ### How to Continue

 This repository can be used as a template for your own project and how to handle Maven dependencies correctly.